Sport and Physical Education

 The focus for Physical Education at Evatt School is to promote being a good sport, playing fairly and doing one’s personal best in a safe and supportive environment.

-At Evatt we have a specialist Physical Education teacher who teachers all classes throughout the school.
-The program is aligned with the Australian Curriculum and integrates cross curriculum priorities such as Aboriginal and Torres Strait Islander peoples as well as other cultures (particularly Japanese our language).
-This teacher works closely with classroom teachers to ensure that all areas of the Physical Education curriculum are covered, including all fundamental movement and motor skills, as well as applying these skills to specific sports.
+At Evatt we have a specialist Physical Education educator who teaches classes throughout the school.
+The program is aligned with the Australian Curriculum and integrates cross curriculum priorities such as Aboriginal and Torres Strait Islander peoples as well as other cultures (particularly Japanese, our taught language).
+The PE teacher works closely with classroom teachers to ensure that all areas of the Physical Education curriculum are covered, including fundamental movement and motor skills, as well as applying these skills to specific sports.

 In preschool the program is aligned with the Early Years Learning Framework (EYLF) https://www.education.gov.au/early-years-learning-framework-0 and the National Quality Standard (NQS) www.acecqa.gov.au/nqf/national-quality-standard.